We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 The best way to reduce the carbs in this recipe is to change the pasta to vegetable ratio.
 Either decrease the noddles, or increase the vegetables and other add ins like meat and cheese.

 Can you make this recipe ahead of time?

 - Yes, you can make it up to one day in advance.

 - Don’t add the tomatoes or cheese until just before serving, as they can get soggy.

 - Taste and adjust seasonings before serving.
-You’ll need to add more salad dressing or red wine vinegar, as the pasta absorbs the dressing as it sits.
+You’ll need to add more dressing or red wine vinegar, as the noodles absorbs the dressing as it sits.

 - Grilled meat

 Gather the ingredients for the dressing: olive oil, red wine vinegar, sugar, fine sea salt, and black pepper.
 Mince the garlic, remove the thyme leaves from the sprig, chiffonade the fresh basil, and grate the lemon zest on a Microplane.